ansible/awx/docs/docsite/rst/administration/configure_awx.rst

    pair: login message; custom

-The User Interface tab allows you to set controller analytics settings, as well as configure custom logos and login messages.
+The User Interface tab allows you to set controller analytics settings, as well as configure custom logos and login messages

 Access the User Interface settings by clicking **Settings** from the left navigation bar and select **User Interface settings** from the Settings screen.
 Click **Edit** to configure your preferences.